fabianleeaws/firehoseanalytics/doc-module-03.md

 - **WORKBOOK_BUCKET**: The name of your Workbooks bucket **[iamuser-workbooks]**
 - **OUTPUT_FILE**: The name of your processed file to be uploaded back to S3 **[iamuser_output_file.json]**

-11. Run the python script to test your batchjob:
+11. Run the python script to test your batch job:

 ```
 $ python batchjob.py